At a pugnacious Oscars, Apple's feel-good 'CODA' triumphs

 “And for you people in Florida, we’re going to have a gay night,” said Sykes.

-The first broadcast award went, fittingly, to Ariana DeBose, who became the first openly LGBTQ actor and first Latina to win best supporting actress.
-Her win came 60 years after Rita Moreno won for the same role in the 1961 original “West Side Story.”
+The first broadcast award went, fittingly, to Ariana DeBose, whose win came 60 years after Rita Moreno won for the same role in the 1961 original “West Side Story.”
 DeBose thanked Moreno for leading the way for “tons of Anitas like me.”

 “Encanto,” the Disney hit propelled by its chart-topping soundtrack, won best animated film.
 Lin-Manuel Miranda, who penned the film's hit songs, missed the ceremony after his wife tested positive for COVID-19.
 Ryusuke Hamaguchi's three-hour Japanese drama “Drive My Car,” one of the year's most acclaimed films, won for best international film.

-After two years of pandemic, and beneath a warm California sun Sunday, the Hollywood rite of glamour again got into swing, with a jammed red carpet and a COVID-tested audience.
+After two years of pandemic, and beneath a warm California sun Sunday, the Hollywood rite of glamour again got into swing, with a flush red carpet and a COVID-tested audience.
+Before the exchange with Smith, Rock commented, with relish: “No one’s wearing a mask.
+Just breathing raw dog tonight.”

 To help regain the cultural spotlight, the Oscars leaned heavily on musical performances (Billie Eilish, Reba McEntire), film anniversaries ("The Godfather," “Pulp Fiction," “White Men Can't Jump”) and as many mentions of the “Encanto” breakout song, “We Don't Talk About Bruno,” as possible.
-That made for an often buoyant ceremony that put less focus on the pandemic.
 The Ukrainian-born Mila Kunis led a 30-second moment of silence for Ukraine.
 Some stars, like Sean Penn, had lobbied the academy to have Ukrainian President Volodymyr Zelenskyy speak at the ceremony

-Aside from a few blue ribbons spotted on the red carpet, politics were seldom center stage.
+But aside from a few blue ribbons spotted on the red carpet, politics were seldom center stage.
 The Oscars instead doubled down on razzle dazzle, and the movies as an escape.
 Producers brought in the likes of BTS and Tony Hawk to rope in more viewers.
 Some things worked better than others.
-Fan favorite rankings, as voted on by Twitter users — in a moment unlikely to be remember as an Oscar highpoint — honored Zack Snyder's version of “Justice League."
+Fan favorite prizes, as voted on by Twitter users were overrun by Zack Snyder fans, who voted up Snyder's version of “Justice League" and his “Army of the Dead.”

 Feel-good movies also fared well.
-Sian Heder's family drama “CODA,” a coming-of-age film about the hearing daughter of a deaf family, won for best adapted screenplay.
+“CODA" also won for best adapted screenplay.
 Kenneth Branagh's autobiographical “Belfast,” an affectionate family drama bathed in nostalgia and shot in black-and-white, took best original screenplay.

 The Academy Awards got underway Sunday off-camera, with the first eight awards on the night being handed out at the Dolby Theatre before the start of the ABC telecast.
 The Dolby was largely full in time for the 7 p.m.
 EDT pre-show, dubbed the “golden hour” by the academy.
 Speeches were later edited into the broadcast.

 “Dune” got out to an early lead in those early awards, and it kept it through the night.
-The biggest blockbusters of this year's 10 best-picture nominees, “Dune” won for production design, cinematography, editing, visual effects, sound and Hans Zimmer's score.
-Though it's not favored in the top awards, “Dune” was widely expected to clean up in the technical categories.
+The biggest blockbusters of this year's 10 best-picture nominees, “Dune” won a leading six awards, for production design, cinematography, editing, visual effects, sound and Hans Zimmer's score.

 Greig Fraser's cinematography win denied one chance for Oscar history.
 Some had been rooting for Ari Wenger, who lensed Jane Campion's “The Power of the Dog,” to become the first woman to win best cinematography, the sole Oscar category that has never been won by a woman in the Academy Awards’ nine decade-plus history

 Best makeup and hairstyling went to Linda Dowds, Stephanie Ingram and Justin Raleigh for “The Eyes of Tammy Faye.”
-That film's star and producer, Jessica Chastain, had been among the many academy members who thought all the awards should have been handed out live during the broadcast.
+Chastain had been among the many academy members who thought all the awards should have been handed out live during the broadcast.
 Chastain hugged each winner as they took the stage.

-“I just hope that each and every day on set everyone takes a moment to just look around and look at all those talented people who work hard," said Dowds, the make-up artist.

-“The Queen of Basketball,” about the basketball great Lusia Harris, took best short documentary film.
-Its executive producers include Steph Curry and Shaquille O’Neal.
-Best animated short went to “The Windshield Wiper," while “The Long Goodbye,” a blistering fictional short starring Riz Ahmed, took best fiction short.

 Associated Press Writers Lindsey Bahr, Jocelyn Noveck and Andrew Dalton contributed to this report.